Choose the brand aligned with your industry so we can best serve your needs.

 ADP-Glo™ Kinase Assay is a luminescent kinase assay that measures ADP formed from a kinase reaction; ADP is converted into ATP, which is converted into light by Ultra-Glo™ Luciferase.
 The luminescent signal positively correlates with kinase activity.

-The mFcgammaRIV ADCC Reporter Bioassay is a biologically relevant MOA-based assay that can be used to measure the activity of mouse antibodies that specifically bind and activate FcgammaRIV.
+The FcgammaRIIa-H ADCP Reporter Bioassay is a biologically relevant MOA-based assay that can be used to measure the potency and stability of antibodies and other biologics that specifically bind and activate FcgammaRIIa.

-Recombinant full-length human RSK2 was expressed by baculovirus in Sf9 insect cells using an N-terminal GST tag.
-RSK2 is a member of the RSK (ribosomal S6 kinase) family that are growth factor-regulated serine-threonine kinases.
+Recombinant human InsR (amino acids 1011-end) was expressed by baculovirus in Sf9 insect cells using an N-terminal GST tag.
+InsR is the insulin receptor tyrosine kinase that is involved in insulin signaling.